The 04-06 YZF-R1 does the quarter mile in 10.31 seconds

 04-06 YZF-R1 top speed is 180 mph

-The 2004 R1 is also restricted to 187 mph like many other Superbikes of the last twenty years or so.
-Your results may vary though you can at least expect a 2004 Yamaha R1 to hit 180 mph top speed.
+The 2004 R1 is restricted to 187 mph like many other Superbikes of the last twenty years or so.
+Your results may vary though you can at least expect a 2004 Yamaha R1 to hit a true 180 mph top speed.

-It hits its top speed in fifth gear right and very close to the limiter.
+It can achieve its top speed in fifth gear right at and very close to the limiter.

 At least for me, changing into sixth gear will not change the top speed unless you have a little more power or favourable conditions.

-This is because once into sixth gear, rpm just stops with the Yamaha YZF-R1 not having the power to pull it past 12,600 mph in top which read around 13,000 rpm on the tacho.
+This is because once into sixth gear, rpm just stops dead with the Yamaha 04-06 YZF-R1 not having the power to pull it past 12,600 rpm in top which on the tacho reads around 13,000 rpm.

 If the 2004 R1 could hit its limiter in top gear the speed would be just shy of 200 mph at 197.1 mph.